Aetheam/RandomTeleport/README.md

 Add the plugin to `plugins` and start your server!

 You can customize the command name, aliases, messages, and range in config.yml.
-The permission for this command is `rtp.cmd`.
+The permission for this command is `randomteleport.cmd`.

 ## Config